Charles117/resilience_shenzhen/README.md

 ```
 You will need to run the `source activate ncl_stable` command every time you log out and log back in.

-More details of NCL in python is avaiable in
+More details of NCL in python is avaiable at
 ```bash
 https://www.ncl.ucar.edu/Download/conda.shtml
 ```